 We can achieve a similar result with the invocation of a shell:

-As a result, we’ve again executed two commands.
+As a result, we again executed two commands.
 This time, we used echo \$HOME as the second command.
 This is to demonstrate the shell substitution that happens in the container.
-Also, we escaped the dollar sign of the $HOME shell variable.
+We also escaped the dollar sign of the $HOME shell variable.
 If we don’t do this, then the HOME shell variable of the host system will be printed.